Maryam Omar

-Maryam Osama Khalil Omar (born 8 March 1993) is an engineer and cricketer who plays for the Kuwait women's national cricket team as a right handed batting all-rounder.
-She has also captained the team.
-Born and raised in Kuwait, Omar is Palestinian, and has been described as a "global grand tour all on her own"; she was educated in a Pakistani school in Kuwait, and also in Melbourne, Australia, where she now lives.
+Maryam Osama Khalil Omar (born 8 March 1993) is a Kuwaiti-Palestinian engineer and cricketer who plays for the Kuwait women's national cricket team as a right-handed batting all-rounder.
+She has also captained the national team.
+Born and raised in Kuwait, Omar is a Palestinian, and has been described as a "global grand tour all on her own"; she was educated in a Pakistani school in Kuwait, and also in Melbourne, Australia, where she now lives.